More community-friendly energy projects maybe cost effective, study finds

 More renewable energy developments that are acceptable to the public could be achieved without a major jump in costs, a study by the Economic and Social Research Institute (ESRI) has concluded.
 Such projects would include smaller wind and solar installations that are set back from residential areas.

-And this may be cost effective if public opposition to big projects is sufficiently high, the research said.
+They may also be more cost effective if public opposition to big projects is sufficiently high, the research said.
 However, it also noted that having smaller installations in more areas would change “the spatial development of energy investment” in the Republic.

 The ESRI’s study noted that the State’s 2030 renewable energy target – to have 70 per cent of its electricity needs generated from renewable sources – will be met primarily by wind and photovoltaic (PV) solar power.